rkiko/AC_Agulhas_eddy_2021/README.md

 the region in which the eddy was trapped, in an analogous way to what I did for the attenuation coefficient k490 (an41) and the Euphotic layer depth (an35)

+\
+an44

+I calculate the surface irradiance downloaded (per hour) along the float trajectory using the product at daily resolution downloaded in an43 from Eumetsat

+\
+an45

+I calculate the critical depth

+\
+an46

+I plot the critical depth over the chlorphyll, temperature, doxy etc. profile vs depth and time (as for an17 and an37)